oracle-livelabs/sprints/oci/sprint-connect-qs-sqldeveloper/sprint-connect-qs-sqldeveloper.md

 ### Prerequisites
 * An Oracle Cloud Account.
 * An optional compartment for your Query Service project and resources.
 * An OCI Data Catalog instance that contains at least one Oracle Object Storage data asset that has been harvested to generate the logical data entities that will be used by Query Service.
-For detailed instructions on creating a Data Catalog data asset and harvesting it, see **Lab 2: Harvest Technical Metadata from Oracle Object Storage** in the [Access the Data Lake using Autonomous Database and Data Catalog](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=877&clear=180&session=103071880685237) LiveLabs workshop.
-Alternatively, you can create a new Data Catalog instance when you create your Query Service project.
 * The required policies to allow access to the Data Catalog instance, Oracle Object Storage, and Query Service projects.
 * A Query Service project.

 ## Work with Query Service from SQL Developer

-### **Step 1: Create a Database Password**
+In this sprint, you will use SQL Developer to connect to a Query Service project, create an external table in that project, and query the newly created external table.
+Finally, you will view and query the newly created table in Query Service.

+### **Connect to a Query Service Project from SQL Developer**

+To connect to a Query Service project from SQL Developer, you need to create a database password, download a database wallet, and then create a database connection in SQL Developer.

 1. Sign in to the Oracle Cloud Infrastructure Console using your tenancy, username, and password.
 For the **Query Service Limited Availability (LA) release**, navigate to your assigned **Query Service Console** provided to you by your Oracle Product Manager.